Director of Public Health Annual Report privacy notice

 Legal basis for processing

-We will process the data provided by you based on your consent in accordance with UK GDPR Article 6(1)(a).
+We will process your data in accordance with UK GDPR Article 6(1).
 The processing shall be lawful only if and to the extent that the following applies:

-• the data subject has given consent to the processing of their personal data for one or more specific purposes
+• Article 6(1)(a) – the data subject has given to the processing of his or her personal data for one or more specific purposes;

-• the data subject has given explicit consent to the processing of those personal data for one or more specified purposes, except where Union or Member State law provide that the prohibition referred to in paragraph 1 may not be lifted by the data subject
+• In accordance with UK GDPR Article 9(2)(a) - the data subject has given explicit consent to the processing of those personal data for one or more specified purposes;

 Withdrawing your consent